 How do I become a volunteer?

-To begin the volunteer process you must fill out a Volunteer Application, complete a live scan background check and attend an orientation.
+To begin the volunteer process you must attend a Volunteer Information Session, fill out a Volunteer Application and complete a criminal background check.
 Please visit Steps to Volunteering for more details.

 Can I volunteer around my work schedule?